George Best (album)

 George Best is the debut album by The Wedding Present.
 It was released in October 1987 by their own record company, Reception Records.

 After self-releasing five singles on Reception Records label, the band turned to recording their first album, continuing their collaboration with producer Chris Allison, who had produced their previous single, "My Favourite Dress".
 David Gedge's songwriting chronicles relationships breaking up or never taking off.
-A digression is CD bonus track "All About Eve", which is about apartheid, a subject Gedge came into contact with during his childhood in South Africa.
+A digression is CD bonus track "All About Eve", which is about apartheid, a subject Gedge came into contact with during a year in his childhood spent in South Africa.

 The band sought and received permission to name the album after Northern Irish football legend George Best.
 Best agreed to appear on promotional shots with the band.

 The original Reception Records compact disc release added two bonus tracks from the B-side of single "Anyone Can Make a Mistake".
 All later CD re-releases of George Best, starting with the 1997 re-release by Canadian reissue label Pearls from the Past, added all tracks of 1988 singles "Nobody's Twisting Your Arm" and "Why Are You Being So Reasonable Now?", including a cover of The Beatles' "Getting Better".
 By the time of the latter single's release, drummer Shaun Charman had been fired and replaced by Simon Smith.

 In 2007, the band played a 20th anniversary tour of George Best, performing the album in its entirety.
 Following this, during the recording sessions for their 2008 album El Rey, the band made a live-in-the-studio recording of George Best with Steve Albini.
 The recording, mixed by Andrew Scheps, was released in September 2017 as George Best 30.
 The 30th anniversary tour of George Best in 2017 was accompanied by the release of a documentary about the album, titled The Wedding Present: Something Left Behind.

 NME ranked it at number 489 in its 2014 list of The 500 Greatest Albums of All Time.
+In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".